laravel-notification-channels/gammu/README.md

 ### Setting up the Gammu service

-There are two ways to send SMS using gammu.
-First is using native Gammu method, by inserting data directly to Gammu database and the second one is using [Gammu Api](https://github.com/kristiandrucker/gammuApi).
+There are two ways to send SMS using Gammu.
+First is using native Gammu SMSD method, by inserting data directly to Gammu SMSD database and the second one is using [Gammu Api](https://github.com/kristiandrucker/gammuApi).

-#### Using Native Gammu Method
+#### Using Native Gammu SMSD Method

-Make sure your Gammu has properly configured and able to send SMS by inserting data to `outbox` table.
-The Gammu database can be installed in the same machine or in different machine.
+Make sure your Gammu SMSD has properly configured and able to send SMS by inserting data to `outbox` table.
+The Gammu SMSD database can be installed in the same machine or in different machine.

 Add this settings in `config/services.php` to send SMS using native Gammu method.